Pigment dispersion syndrome

+Presentation

 Risk factors

 This condition is rare, but occurs most often in Caucasians, particularly men, and the age of onset is relatively low: mid 20s to 40s.
 As the crystalline lens hardens with age, the lens zonules pull away from the iris and the syndrome lessens and stops.
 The main risk factor is nearsightedness.
 Genetic factors may also play a part in the transition from syndrome to the glaucoma condition.

 Diagnosis

 Diagnosis for pigment dispersion syndrome is made with characteristic slit lamp and gonioscopy findings.

 Management

 There is no cure, but pigmentary glaucoma can be managed with eye drops or treated with simple surgeries.
 If caught early and monitored, chances of glaucoma are greatly reduced.

 A 2016 Cochrane Review sought to determine the effectiveness of YAG laser iridotomy versus no laser iridotomy for pigment dispersion syndrome and pigmentary glaucoma, in 195 participants, across five studies.
 No clear benefits in preventing loss of visual field were found for eyes treated with peripheral laser iridotomy.
 There was weak evidence suggesting that laser iridotomy could be more effective in lowering intraocular pressure in eyes versus no treatment.